Frequently asked questions

 Q: Who will be adjudicating these anonymous applications?

-A: The application adjudicators for Connecticut Summerfest 2024 are Lindsay Kesselman (soprano of 2023 ensemble-in-residence Haven Trio), Andrey Stolyarov (composer and educator), Gilda Lyons (2024 composition faculty), and Jeff Scott (2024 composition faculty).
-Our 2024 Composition Program application will be open in Fall 2024.
+A: The application adjudicators for Connecticut Summerfest 2025 are Michael Avitabile (flutist and Executive Director of 2025 ensemble-in-residence Hub New Music), Takuma Itoh (2023 composition faculty), Lindsay Kesselman (soprano of 2024 ensemble-in-residence Haven Trio), and Andrey Stolyarov (composer and music theory faculty, The Hartt School).
+Our 2025 Composition Program application will be open in late October 2024.

 Q: What is the Auditor Program and what does it include?